Leave your contact details and Get 3 Live Classes for Free

 Standardized tests, especially the SAT, serve as critical factors which help students access higher educational opportunities during college admissions.
 Among the multiple possible SAT scores the 1370 score position stands as particularly important.

-What is the 1370 SAT Score Percentile?
+What Is the 1370 SAT Score Percentile?

+The 1370 SAT percentile places students around the 91st percentile among national test-takers.
 Having scored 1370 on the SAT tests students belong to a competitive category when compared to national test-taking populations.
 The College Board together with CollegeVine and PrepScholar report that this score indicates students have mastered most of the tested material.
 The score demonstrates that students possess strong ability in handling reading and writing and math sections at the same time.

 Test-takers in the U.S. score an average of 1050-1100 points on the SAT in 2025 yet a 1370 score puts students at an exceptionally high level compared to their fellow test-takers thus indicating excellent performance.

-What percentile does a 1370 SAT score represent?
+What Percentile Does a 1370 SAT Score Represent?

 The 1370 SAT score percentile indicates a spot in the 91st percentile for the group of test-takers.
 The student’s performance is strong for college admissions because 91% of students obtained marks lower than the 1370 SAT score.